Muszkamus/UDEMY-JS-Course/Notes/notes.md

 console.log(document.body); // Logs the <body> element

-// 🔍 Selecting specific elements from the DOM const header = document.querySelector('.header'); // Selects the first element with class 'header' const firstSection = document.querySelector('.section'); // Selects the first element with class 'section'
+// 🔍 Selecting specific elements from the DOM const header = document.querySelector(".header"); // Selects the first element with class 'header' const firstSection = document.querySelector(".section"); // Selects the first element with class 'section'

-const section1 = document.getElementById('section--1'); // Selects the element with ID 'section--1'
+const section1 = document.getElementById("section--1"); // Selects the element with ID 'section--1'

-const allButtons = document.getElementsByTagName('button'); // Selects all <button> elements (HTMLCollection)
+const allButtons = document.getElementsByTagName("button"); // Selects all <button> elements (HTMLCollection)

-const btns = document.getElementsByClassName('btn'); // Selects all elements in the document that have the class btn
+const btns = document.getElementsByClassName("btn"); // Selects all elements in the document that have the class btn

-// 🧱 Creating and inserting elements dynamically const message = document.createElement('div'); // Creates a new <div> element message.classList.add('cookie-message'); // Adds class 'cookie-message' to it
+// 🧱 Creating and inserting elements dynamically const message = document.createElement("div"); // Creates a new <div> element message.classList.add("cookie-message"); // Adds class 'cookie-message' to it

 // Sets HTML inside the element (replaces any existing textContent) message.innerHTML = `